firassziedan/node-valkey/docs/v3-to-v4.md

 # v3 to v4 Migration Guide

-Version 4 of Node Redis is a major refactor.
+Version 4 of Node Valkey is a major refactor.
 While we have tried to maintain backwards compatibility where possible, several interfaces have changed.
 Read this guide to understand the differences and how to implement version 4 in your application.

 ## All of the Breaking Changes